amandamarielewis/scarred-landscapes-workshop/README.md

 ## Making it portable : Saving your data to SD cards

 1. Wiring for SD card module
-2. Open code example in the Arduino SD library titled "Datalogger" (File > Examples > SD > Datalogger)
+2. Check the Arduino SD library.
+[You can find more documentation on the SD card library here.](https://www.arduino.cc/en/reference/SD)  Open code example in the Arduino SD library titled "Datalogger" (File > Examples > SD > Datalogger).
+Run the example code and check the serial port to make sure your card is initializing properly.
+You should see some sort of random number output.
+3. Check the SD card in your computer to make sure the data file is there and has been written.
+4.